 Solar generators can vary in sizes from small compact components to power small devices.
-Or yohave the solar generators for motors which are large and the advanced systems that do not come in a compact form but instead in their separate various components.
+Or you have the solar generators for motors which are large and the advanced systems that do not come in a compact form but instead in their separate various components.

-Some of the top 3 solar generators for boats are as discussed below:
+The Top 3 Solar Generators for boats are as discussed below:

 1. Nature Power’s Semi-Flexible Mono-Crystalline Solar Panel

-These types of solar panel are light in weight and wafer thin in design; they can withstand various weather conditions without any damage or corrosion.
+These types of solar panels are light in weight and wafer-thin in design; they can withstand various weather conditions without any damage or corrosion.

 This panel comes in different power ratings and can continuously recharge 12-volt batteries exclusively from the power of the sun.